Chulita Vinyl Club

-Chulita Vinyl Club (CVC) is an all-vinyl, all-genre DJ collective whose members are self-identifying women of color.
+Chulita Vinyl Club (CVC) is an all-vinyl, all-genre DJ collective whose members are self-identifying women of color and non-binary people of color.
 The CVC was formed to provide a safe space in which its members can embrace their heritage through collecting, sharing, and playing music that is culturally significant to them.
-Since its founding in 2014 the CVC has grown, to seven chapters throughout Texas and California.
+Since its founding in 2014, the CVC has grown, to seven chapters throughout Texas and California.
 The CVC, like other all-women DJ collectives, seeks to shatter gender barriers prevalent in the male-dominated DJ scene.

 Origins

 The Chulita Vinyl Club was founded by Claudia Saenz in 2014.
 "Chulita" is a diminutive of the Spanish slang word chula meaning "beautiful", "cute", or "sexy."
 Using social media to find women interested in joining her, Saenz formed the first official chapter of Chulita Vinyl Club in Austin, Texas in 2014.
 Today there are a total of seven chapters in Texas and California.